shruthi-rapala/emcr-dfa-portal/shared/src/EMBC.Database/README.md

 .AddLink - Adds a link between two entity instances that already exist in database .AddRelatedObject - Adds a new related entity to an existing entity

+Try to use the [BaseRepository](https://github.com/bcgov/emcr-dfa-portal/blob/support-develop/shared/src/EMBC.Database.Shared.Database/BaseRepository.cs) as much as possible.
+Add a repository `<Entity>Repository` that inherits BaseRepository and use the base methods e.g. `repository.FirstOrDefault(predicates)`.
+To insert an entity with no attached children entities, use `repository.Insert(dto)`.
+For an example, see [VSD Insert](https://github.com/bcgov/pssg-cscp-vsd/blob/development/Tests/Integration/Database/ContractRepositoryTests.cs)
+To insert an entity with one or more attached children, write an override `<Entity>Repository.Insert` method.
+For an example, see [VSD Insert with Children](https://github.com/bcgov/pssg-cscp-vsd/blob/development/Resources/Invoice/InvoiceRepository.cs)
+To find an the first entity or return NULL if the entity was not found, use `repository.FirstOrDefault(predicates)`.
+For other generic reusable LINQ queries like `Single`, add a method to BaseRepository To query an entity with no joins, use `repository.Where(predicates)`.
+For an example, see [EMCR DFA Where Test](https://github.com/bcgov/emcr-dfa-portal/blob/support-develop/shared/src/EMBC.Database.Test/RecoveryClaimRepositoryTests.cs)
+To query an entity with a single join, use `repository.Query(queryCommand)` by inheriting IQueryRepository.
+See [EMCR DFA Query](https://github.com/bcgov/emcr-dfa-portal/blob/support-develop/shared/src/EMBC.Database.Resources/RecoveryClaimRepository.cs)
+To query an entity with multiple joins, see [EMCR DFA GetPending](https://github.com/bcgov/emcr-dfa-portal/blob/support-develop/shared/src/EMBC.Database.Resources/RecoveryClaimRepository.cs)

 ## Unit Testing